aliwadi/aliwadi/README.md

 -->
 I am a highly-enthusiastic published scholar with a knack for technology, research, and everything robotics!

-I have been working in higher education for the past 6+ years now and I am in the look out for challenges where I can apply my background to tackle interesting projects.
+I have been working in higher education for the past 6+ years now and I am always in the look out for challenges where I can tackle interesting projects.

 I teach a wide array of Undergraduate/Graduate courses and I engage in research ventures to grow my knowledge in the fields of: Modeling, Dynamics, Control, Estimation Theory, Drug Delivery Systems & System Identification.